How to Set Up Compliant Payroll for a New Cafe in Australia

 - Best for: weekend cover, busy period extras, trial shifts, genuinely irregular work

-The typical cafe mix: Most new cafes use a combination — one or two permanent staff (full-time or part-time) for consistent core shifts, and casuals for weekend peaks and holiday cover.
-This is a sensible approach as long as the casual employees are genuinely casual (no regular pattern of the same hours every week indefinitely).
+The typical cafe mix is one or two permanent staff for core shifts, with casuals for weekend peaks and holiday cover.
+But make sure casual employees are genuinely casual -- no regular pattern of the same hours every week indefinitely.

 Step 4: Register for PAYG Withholding